Votto homers, hits 2-run single in return to Reds' lineup after 10-month absence

-CINCINNATI (AP) — Joey Votto homered and hit a go-ahead, two-run single in his return to the Cincinnati Reds' lineup after a 10-month absence that followed an operation to repair his left biceps and rotator cuff.
+CINCINNATI (AP) — Joey Votto homered and hit a go-ahead, two-run single in his return to the Reds' lineup after a 10-month absence that followed an operation to repair his left biceps and rotator cuff, helping Cincinnati to a 5-4 win over Colorado that boosted the team into the NL Central lead.

-The 39-year-old hit sixth and played first base Monday night in a series opener against Colorado in the first big league game since Aug.
+The 39-year-old hit sixth and played first base Monday night in the first big league game since Aug.
 16. The 2010 NL MVP hit a 104.4 mph lineout to center in the second inning, then drove a first-pitch, belt-high fastball from Austin Gomber in the fifth.
 The 102 mph drive landed about a dozen rows into the right-field seats and put the Reds ahead 3-1.

 After circling the bases on his 343rd home run, Votto emerged from the Reds dugout for a curtain call, wearing a celebratory Viking helmet and cape.
 He had not homered since last Aug.
 6 against Milwaukee's Jake McGee.